tweag/nickel/doc/manual/syntax.md

 are serialized as a 64-bit float otherwise.
 The latter conversion might lose precision as well, for example when serializing `1/3`.

-Here are some examples of `Number` literals in Nickel:
+Here are some examples of number literals in Nickel:

 ```nickel
 1